-AUD/USD attempts to retrace the decline from the previous week, but the monthly opening range brings the downside targets on the radar as the exchange rate pullbacks ahead of the October-high (0.6930).
+AUD/USD struggles to retain the rebound from earlier this week amid concerns surrounding the US-China trade negotiations, and the monthly opening range keeps the downside targets on the radar as the exchange rate pullbacks ahead of the October-high (0.6930).

-With that said, AUD/USD may face a more bearish fate ahead of the next RBA meeting on December 3, and the monthly opening range suggests the correction from the yearly low (0.6671) has run its course as the exchange rate continues to pullback from the October-high (0.6930).
+As a result, the Australian Dollar may face a more bearish fate over the coming days, and the monthly opening range suggests the correction from the yearly low (0.6671) has run its course as the exchange rate reverses course ahead of the October-high (0.6930).